akashacms/plugins-diagrams/README.md

     `,
   outputFN: '/path/to/destination/diagram.png',
   tpng: true
-});
+} as doPlantUMLOptions);
 ```

 This converts an inline diagram into a PNG file at the named filesystem location.
+The structure of the _options_ parameter is described by `doPlantUMLOptions`.

 The `inputFNs` is an array treated similarly to the `--input-file` parameter for the CLI.